 Can an Airbnb property be financed with a buy-to-let mortgage?

 All mortgage products are unique really, so unfortunately there’s not one answer to this question.
-The best thing to do would be to contact your lender or the team at Portico Finance who can fully review your circumstances and what options are available to you.
+The best thing to do would be to contact your lender who can fully review your circumstances and what options are available to you.
 In most cases, an existing residential or buy-to-let lender would not be comfortable with the property being rented out through Airbnb or for the tenants to be on anything but an AST.

 Do I have to have a buy-to-let mortgage for Airbnb - or can it be residential?

 Not necessarily - so yes, in some cases, you can Airbnb on a residential mortgage.